EORI vs VAT Numbers

 For queries about EORI, VAT compliance, or shipping documentation, contact us: +44 7963 400173 (06:00–17:00) or +44 7737 778964 (08:00–22:00).

-How long is EORI valid?
-Indefinitely, provided your business remains active and your details remain current.
-Notify HMRC immediately if your business address or trading status changes.
+EORI numbers are valid indefinitely, provided your business remains active and your details remain current.
+You must notify HMRC immediately if your business address or trading status changes.

 Related Questions